satween/utils/README.md

 utils
 =====

-This library was written for simplifying often routing tasks in Android development
+This library was written for simplifying often routine tasks in Android development

 ####Installing

-1. In Android Studio Click File->Import Module and select directory with sources
+1. In Android Studio Click _File->Import Module_ and select directory with sources
 2. In build.gradle dependecies section add:

 ```groovy